Early Rising: What to Do When Your Child Wakes Up Too Early

 8. Sleep in a Dark Room

-Once babies are old enough to sleep through the night — around six months — their circadian rhythm is developed enough to recognize appropriate sleep and awake time.
-If your child is having a hard time, try room-darkening shades at nap and nighttime.
+Once babies are old enough to sleep through the night—at around six months—their circadian rhythm is developed enough to recognize appropriate sleep and awake times.
+If your child is having a hard time and you notice that your baby is waking up earlier than usual, try room-darkening shades at naptime and nighttime.

-It's called a “dramatic wake-up” because you're going to do a bit of acting.
-Even if he has been up before 6:00 a.m., and you have been in and out of the room, leave and count to ten.
-Return (at 6:00 at the earliest) and announce your presence, say, “rise and shine,” and open those curtains.
-This will break the association between your response during night wakings and your behavior at wake-up time.
+It's called a “dramatic wakeup” because you're going to do a bit of acting.
+Even if your child has been up before 6 a. m., and you’ve been in and out of the room, leave and count to 10.
+Return (at 6 a. m. at the earliest) and announce your presence by saying, “Rise and shine,” and open the curtains.
+This will break the association between your response during night waking and your behavior at wakeup time.

-Consistency and time are the key.
+Consistency and time are key.
 Like any sleep problem, early rising will take some effort to change.
 It takes time to adjust to a new schedule, and you may get a little resistance.
-Make a plan, adjust bedtimes and wake-up times appropriately, and then stick with it.
+Plan ahead by adjusting bedtimes and wake-up times appropriately, and then stick to the plan to address your baby waking up too early.

 About Mandy Treeby | Co-founder of the Smart Sleep Coach by Pampers™